Open lung biopsy

 How is the Test Performed?

-An open lung biopsy is done in a hospital operating room under general anesthesia, which means you are asleep and pain-free.
-A tube will be placed through your mouth and into the airway that leads to the lungs.
+An open lung biopsy is done in the hospital using general anesthesia, which means you are asleep and pain-free.
+A tube will be placed through your mouth down your throat to help you breathe.

 Preparation for the Test

 You should tell the health care provider if you are pregnant, allergic to any medicines, or if you have a bleeding problem.
 Be sure to tell your provider about all the medicines you take, including herbs, supplements, and those bought without a prescription.

 Follow your surgeon's instructions for not eating or drinking before the procedure.

 When you wake up after the procedure, you will feel drowsy for several hours.

 There will be some tenderness and pain where the surgical cut is located.
 Most surgeons inject a long-acting local anesthetic at the surgical cut site so that you will have very little pain afterwards.

 You may have a sore throat from the tube.
 You can ease the pain by eating ice chips.

 Why is the Test Performed?